 The Golden Gate

 The first time I saw The Golden Gate I arrived by bicycle, from Poughkeepsie, New York.
-Two Vassar College friends and I spent the summer of ’72 riding through Canada and down the Pacific Coast Highway from Vancouver to Palo Alto, home of Stanford University, about 30 miles south of San Francisco and the Golden Gate.
+Two Vassar College friends and I spent the summer of ’72 riding through Canada and down the Pacific Coast Highway from Vancouver to Palo Alto, about 30 miles south of San Francisco.
 We slept in the woods, on beaches and in youth hostels, budgeting a whopping dollar a day per guy for food.
 (We started out at a dollar a day for ALL of us, but that didn’t work, even with a loaf of bread at 25 cents- the aptly named “Balloon” loaf.)
 After three months and over 3,000 miles we were pretty happy to see those red towers as we came around a corner outside of Sausalito.

 The first time I saw The Golden Gate.